 - No logs and encrypted connections for total privacy

 - Not much

 - Apps can be a bit cumbersome to use.

 CyberGhost is the ideal VPN for those who are new to the world of internet security and are looking for an easy-to-use service.
 You just have to choose which kind of connection you want (for example, whether you want to surf anonymously, access blocked sites, or use torrents) and then click the corresponding icon in the software.
 CyberGhost will then connect you to the right server and set up all of your options for you automatically.

 The security offered is solid, including 256-bit encryption and a no-logging policy.
-The number of servers available is large, with 1300 servers in nearly 60 countries, and the connections are fast.
+The number of servers available is large, with 5,900+ servers in over 90 countries, and the connections are fast.
 Additionally, CyberGhost will automatically tweak settings like the kill switch to work if you choose an option that needs it (such as torrenting anonymously).
 Overall, this is a no-hassle way of managing your VPN even if you haven’t used one before.
 Available for iOS, Android, Windows, and Mac OS.